oscrey/esphome-pylontech-rs485/README.md

   # Default: 60s
   update_timeout: 60s

+  # --- Optional RS485 Link Monitoring ---
+  # These sensors help monitor the health of the RS485 communication
+  # link between the ESPHome device and the inverter.
+  # rs485_status: link_status
+  # inverter_heartbeat: link_heartbeat
+  # heartbeat_switch: link_heartbeat_enable

   # --- Optional Alarm and Protection Binary Sensors ---
   # Uncomment and link to ESPHome binary_sensor entities to report alarm and protection statuses.
   # These are typically used for simulation/testing purposes with the pylontech-emulator-example.yaml.